thephpleague/flysystem/docs/advanced/mount-manager.md

 ### Move

 The `move` call is the multi-file system counterpart to `rename`.
-Where rename must be used on the same file system, the `move` call provides the same conceptual behavior, but then on two different file systems.
+Where rename must be used on the same file system, the `move` call provides the same conceptual behavior, but on two different file systems.

 ```php